AllWorldIT/containers-alpine/README.md

 and execute any upgrade steps required.

+## Directory: /usr/local/share/flexible-docker-containers/pre-exec-tests.d

+Files will be sourced in before `/usr/local/share/flexible-docker-containers/pre-exec.d` and the purpose of which is to perform any tasks that require the container initialization to of already taken place.

 ## Directory: /usr/local/share/flexible-docker-containers/pre-exec.d

 Files will be sourced in after container initialization done in `/usr/local/share/flexible-docker-containers/init.d`, the purpose